popalexm/kompressor/README.md

                 Multithreaded batch image resize / copy / compress Android Java library , currently in beta phase

                 # Usage
-                // *Returns singleton instnace of the library Kompressor kompressor = Kompressor.get();
+                // Returns singleton instance of the library Kompressor kompressor = Kompressor.get();

                 // Assign a list of File object that need to either be moved or resized